-Touch and hold the Stop/Cancel pad for more than 3 seconds.
-The Lock icon will appear in the display window along with 2 beeps.
+Touch and hold the STOP/cancel pad for more than 3 seconds.
+The Lock icon will appear in the display and will sound with 1 beep.

 hold for 3 seconds

 Example: to change the control lock from ON to OFF: